linikerunk/TCC_PeopleAnalytics/README.md

 ![engine](https://user-images.githubusercontent.com/27506588/92068818-49eaac80-ed7e-11ea-98fd-ad83fe586826.png)

-#TCC - Enginee RH - PeopleAnalytics
+#TCC - Enginee RH - PeopleAnalytics.

 This is my TCC for the academyc studies, this project is been process yet, but my start become today "06/17/2020".

 Enginee RH is a tool, that is constructed in Python with framework Django, to doing the proccess that HR do.